kentseamons/byu-cs324-f2024/01d-hw-strings-io-env/README.md

 ## Summary and Main Points

-String comparison (i.e., with `strcmp()`) differs from basic byte comparison (i.e.,  `memcmp()`) in that string comparison stops comparing the strings when a null character is encountered, while byte comparison with `memcmp()` compares as many bytes as you tell it to, independent of byte values.
+String comparison differs from arbitrary byte comparison in the following ways:

+ - String comparison with `strcmp()` compares strings byte-by-byte until a null character is encountered;
+ - Byte comparison with `memcmp()` compares bytes up to the specified number of bytes, independent of byte values.

 # Part 5 - Input/Output